sumakcoop/sumak.me/README.md

 Sumak.me
 ========================

-Sumak.me is a marketplace application, developed by the Sumak Foundation, at Córdoba, Spain. it's intended to be a collaborative marketplace for helping local producer to sell their products in the web. the application is stronlgy focused in free software, federation, and integration with other kind of applications, as e-commerce (Woocommerce, Prestashop...), erp (Tryton, Dolibarr...), etc.
+Sumak.me is a marketplace application, developed by the Sumak Foundation, at Córdoba, Spain.<br/>
+It's intended to be a collaborative marketplace for helping local producer to sell their products in the web.<br/>
+The application is stronlgy focused in free software, federation, and integration with other kind of applications, as e-commerce (Woocommerce, Prestashop...), erp (Tryton, Dolibarr...), etc.

 # Documentation